wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

 - Connect the Green node edge from Branch to the first HTTP node and select Bobble
   - Open the HTTP Request
-  - Click on Transacton Actions
+  - Click on Transaction Actions
     > Click Add Action
     >
     > Time: On-Enter